Get to Know your Finances

 About Your Account

 A typical hospital account is made up of the following charges:

 - Theatre Time (where applicable)

-- Pharmacy Stock (used in the Ward and Theatre)
+- Pharmacy Stock (used in the unit and in theatre)

-This refers to the use of general wards, specialised wards (e.g. ICU or High Care etc.) as well as private rooms.
+This refers to the use of general units, specialised units (e.g. CCU or High Care etc.) as well as private rooms.

 This refers to the charge per minute for the time spent in theatre during an operation.

-This refers to any medication or consumables used during your stay in the ward or during your operation in theatre.
+This refers to any medication or consumables used during your stay in the unit or during your procedure in theatre.

 This refers to the use of any equipment during your treatment in the unit or the operating theatre.
 Examples of equipment used in hospital include the use of endoscopes, monitors, ventilators, etc.

 These are charges that are levied by your medical aid in accordance with your medical aid rules or the rules that may apply to your particular plan/option of the medical aid.
 The hospital is required to collect these amounts on admission.
 Patients are encouraged to enquire about these charges from the medical aid when obtaining the authorisation.